Qumulo/docs/administrator-guide/index.md

 ---
-title: "Qumulo Administrator Guide"
+title: "Qumulo On-Premises Administrator Guide"
-summary: "The Qumulo Administrator Guide contains information about getting started with, upgrading, and configuring Qumulo Core; working with the Web UI and <code>qq</code> CLI; protecting and moving your data; and working with file system protocols."
+summary: "The Qumulo On-Premises Administrator Guide contains information about getting started with, upgrading, and configuring Qumulo Core, and working with it by using the Web UI, <code>qq</code> CLI, and REST API."
 layout: parent_landing_page
 permalink: /administrator-guide/
 redirect_from: